jqwik-team/jqwik/BACKLOG.md

     to specify ArbitraryProvider implementation
   - @ForAll.value should still be allowed as shortcut

 - Provider methods can take params e.g.
   - @Provided(value="otherProviderMethod") Arbitrary<String> aString
+  Does that really help since there is Arbitraries.defaultFor()

 - Default Arbitraries, Generators and Shrinking for
   - Tuples.Tuple2/3/4